Pitfalls for advanced writers of Academic English (Graduate School FSW)

 There will be some in-class exercises, and participants will be asked to send in a short sample of their own writing, so that individual problems may be addressed.

-Further, in the interest of an optimal learning experience, the instructor reserves the right to adjust the composition of groups to include representatives of the different Institutes as much as possible – so first come, first served will not always be possible
+In the interest of an optimal learning experience, the instructor reserves the right to adjust the composition of groups to include representatives of the different Institutes as much as possible – so first come, first served will not always be possible